Dynamics on fractals and fractal distributions: Introduction

 \subsection{Fractal distributions}

-As usual in dynamical systems theory, one may study a dynamical system either globally, via the invariant sets or measures of the system, or in terms of the behavior of individual orbits.
+As usual in dynamical systems theory, one may study a dynamical system either globally, via the invariant sets or measures of the system, or in terms of the behavior of individual orbits (for background in ergodic theory see Section \ref{sec:Ergodic-theory}, or \cite{Walters82,Glasner2003} for more comprehensive introductions).
 While individual orbits are often of most interest, it is usually easier to obtain global results or results for typical orbits.
-Some background in ergodic theory is provided in Section \ref{sec:Ergodic-theory}, see also \cite{Walters82,Glasner2003}.

-We shall similarly have two perspectives in our study of fractals: a global one, which is concerned with distributions (on measures) which possess certain invariance properties, and an individual one, which deals with individual measures whose {}``orbits'' display some regularity.
+We shall similarly have two perspectives in our study of fractals: a global one, which is concerned with distributions (on measures) which possess certain invariance properties, and an individual one, which deals with individual measures whose ``orbits'' display some regularity.

-Our {}``global'' objects are distributions on measures which exhibit certain invariance under change of scale and translation, mirroring the idea of {}``self-similarity'' of a measure.
+Our ``global'' objects are distributions on measures which exhibit certain invariance under change of scale and translation, mirroring the idea of ``self-similarity'' of a measure.
 In this section we describe these objects axiomatically.

-Recall that a probability distribution $P$ on $\mathcal{M}^{*}$ is $S^{*}$ invariant if $P(S_{t}^{*}A)=P(A)$ for all measurable sets $A$ and all $t\in\mathbb{R}$.
-If $P$ is an $S^{*}$-invariant distribution then $P^{\sqr}$ (the push-forward of $P$ through $\mu\mapsto\mu^{\sqr}$) is an $S^{\sqr}$-invariant distributions called the \emph{restricted version }of $P$, and $P$ is the extended version of $P^{\sqr}$.
+Recall that a probability distribution $P$ on $\mathcal{M}^{*}$ is $S^{*}$ invariant if $P((S_{t}^{*})^{-1}A)=P(A)$ for all measurable sets $A\subseteq\mathcal{M}^{*}$ and all $t\in\mathbb{R}$.
+If $P$ is an $S^{*}$-invariant distribution then $P^{\sqr}$ (the push-forward of $P$ through $\mu\mapsto\mu^{\sqr}$) is an $S^{\sqr}$-invariant distributions called the \emph{restricted version }of $P$, and $P$ is the \emph{extended version} of $P^{\sqr}$.
 This is a 1-1 correspondence between $S^{*}$- and $S^{\sqr}$-invariant distributions (see Lemma \ref{pro:restriction-of-distributions}).